awsdocs/aws-app-mesh-user-guide/doc_source/envoy.md

 The following environment variables help you to configure App Mesh with Envoy Stats\.
 For more information, see the [Envoy Stats](https://www.envoyproxy.io/docs/envoy/v1.6.0/api-v2/config/metrics/v2/stats.proto) documentation\.

 `ENABLE_ENVOY_STATS_TAGS`
 Enables the use of App Mesh defined tags `appmesh.mesh` and `appmesh.virtual_node`\.
 For more information, see [config\.metrics\.v2\.TagSpecifier](https://www.envoyproxy.io/docs/envoy/v1.6.0/api-v2/config/metrics/v2/stats.proto#envoy-api-msg-config-metrics-v2-tagspecifier) in the Envoy documentation\.
+To enable, set the value to `1`\.

 `ENVOY_STATS_CONFIG_FILE`
 Specify a file path in the Envoy container file system to override the default Stats tags configuration file with your own\.